THEjoezack/beam-on-spark-on-kubernetes/readme.md

 # Deploying Beam apps to Spark on Kubernetes

-This repository is a simple example of how you can deploy the [Beam "Getting Started" beam app](https://beam.apache.org/get-started/wordcount-example/) on Spark on Kubernetes, via the open-source [GCP Operator](https://github.com/GoogleCloudPlatform/spark-on-k8s-operator)
+This is a simple example of how you can deploy the ["Getting Started" beam app](https://beam.apache.org/get-started/wordcount-example/) on Spark on Kubernetes, via the open-source [GCP Operator](https://github.com/GoogleCloudPlatform/spark-on-k8s-operator).

 ## Requirements